 The City of Moses Lake is dedicated to providing safe and reliable water to all customers within our service area.
 On this page, you will find links to a wide variety of data related to the City's water system.
 For answers to Frequently Asked Questions related to water conservation, please click here.

-The City Council has established water conservation, restrictions and rationing requirements, which include June, July, August, and September as mandatory months of water conservation. on the City's Water Conservation page, you'll find information about water conservation guidelines and the City's declining water source.
+The City Council has established year-round water conservation, restrictions and rationing requirements.
+On the City's Water Conservation page, you'll find information about water conservation guidelines and the City's declining water source.

 In spring 2023 testing , the City of Moses Lake joined a growing of Washington communities that have found Per- and Polyfluoroalkyl substances (PFAS) in drinking water.
 PFAS substances, which are harmful to people and the environment, is present if four Moses Lake Wells.
 Learn About PFAS, including proactive steps the City has taken since receiving the test results.